BCGS Commission Award

 The fourth BCGS Commission Award was given to Christopher William Pierce, who wrote a work for classical guitar duo in three movements: Three Pieces for Two Guitars.
 The work was premiered during our Yount Talent Concert on February 7, 2010, with the ChromaDuo (Tracy Anne Smith & Rob McDonald).

-In honor of our 25th Anniversary, the BCGS has commissioned four new works for the classical guitar from these composers:
+In honor of our 25th Anniversary, the BCGS has commissioned four new works for the classical guitar from these composers, in alphabetical order:

 Please note that we do not accept submissions for the BCGS Commission Award.